maarcf/css-for-js-course/module-2/README.md

 ## Setup Instructions

-This project uses create-react-app.
+This project uses vite.

 Start by installing dependencies:

 ```
-npm install
+yarn install
 ```

 Boot up a dev server:

 ```
-npm run start
+yarn run dev
 ```

-You should be able to access the application at `http://localhost:3000`.
+You should be able to access the application at `http://localhost:5173`.

 ## Troubleshooting